liamodwyer/github-pages/_workshop/tracking-changes.md

 ```
 $ git commit –m ‘Add section header’
 ```
+Oops.
 This gives an error because we have forgotten to `add` the file update first.
 You have to add or stage a change before you can commit it.
-This can seem slow or clunky but it can be more efficient as it enables us to select and group changes.
-We don’t have to commit everything if we don’t want to include all our current draft files.
-So `git add` specifies what will go in a snapshot but `git commit` takes the snapshot.

 ```
 $ git add article.md
 ```